Aiuner/Voids-Virtual-Grimoire/README.md

 > The Minimum Viable Product should be a well-planned and easily-communicated product, ensuring that the client's deliverable will be achievable and meet specifications within the time frame estimated.

 The **Void's Virtual Grimoire** MVP will focus on creating a web application that works on small screen sizes, mainly smartphones, without looking or feeling clunky.
 The application will be built in React.js and it will be able to GET content from and POST new content to its Airtable database.
+The content will be organized into categories, which can be used as search criteria or to view only certain types of content.

 The project will utilize at least 6 components, some of which may for different pages while others may be reusable code.
 The project will utilize React Router to link the page components together.

 <br>